 Duane’s experience includes: representing Comcast in a significant class action arising out of statutory fees, and in permit fee litigation, at trial and successfully on appeal through the state Supreme Court, and also in right of way and consumer claims; Lanham Act litigation for an auto consortium against a national advertiser; corporate governance litigation for a significant private institute; partnership litigation involving a $600 million claim in geothermal development; software licensing litigation between two significant national competitors; and a wide variety of litigation against local, state and federal government, including administrative challenges on behalf of a world-renowned business leader and philanthropist; a challenge to the constitutionality of state tax reform, at trial and through the state Supreme Court; free speech restrictions on private property, again at trial and through the state Supreme Court; and the defense of many unlawful trade practice and advertising matters.

-Recent Information and Content Litigation
+Most Recent Representative Information and Content Litigation

 Penguin Group (USA) Inc. v.
 American Buddha

 Obtained summary judgment for Penguin Random House in its copyright infringement claims against a nonprofit that places publisher’s works online and claims fair use because of alleged transformative searchability.
 (D. Ariz.
 2015)

 Expunged Records, LLC v.
 Warner Bros.
 Records, Inc.

 Defeated motions for injunctive relief sought against Warner, arising out of rights in recording artists and copyright matters.
 (2014)

 Represented plaintiff in claims of breach of fiduciary duty and misappropriation, concerning images used in television series "Grimm" and others.
 Matter successfully resolved.
 (2014)